juanfer0002/AmiTree-ReferralSystem/server-side/README.md

 - ENABLE_CONSOLE_LOG: (optional) if in production mode you need to see logs in console set this environment variable to true.
 It's true in dev mode
 - LOG_LEVEL: (default: debug) available options: emerg, alert, crit, error, warning, notice, info, debug (from Highest to lowest priority)
 - LOG_PATH: (default: logs/) disk path location where logs should be put, this is a folder path.
+- MAX_REFERRALS_BY_CODE: maximum amount of users that can join by a single referral

 You can use `.env` file where you set up those variables, located directly in server-side folder.
 The following example can work for development evironment